android-aal-study/empirical-artifacts/rq4/README.md

 ## About APK Dataset

 We have three APK datasets.
+They correspond to three typical app categories, open-source apps, commercial apps, and malware.
+You may check them in the three .txt files.